Reviews (1294)

 Dear Patient

-Thank you so much for taking the time to provide feedback about Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
-We are delighted to hear how happy you are with the support staff provided to you when you visited here for tests and scans.
+Thank you so much for taking the time to provide feedback about the Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
+We are pleased to hear that your MRI appointment went so well.

 If you would like to provide any more information or further feedback about your experience please visit the hospital webpage https://www.uhb.nhs.uk/get-in-touch/feedback/